U.S. congressional study urges sanctions on China over 'crimes against humanity'

 “In addition, the Administration should develop talking points for U.S. Government officials - including those engaged in trade negotiations - that consistently link freedoms of press, speech, and association to U.S. and Chinese interests,” the report said.

-It was only the latest salvo from Washington over China’s human rights record, particularly the treatment of Uighur Muslims in the northwestern Xinjiang region, where at least a million people have been detained in what is seen as a grave abuse of human rights and religious freedom.
+It was only the latest salvo from Washington over China’s human rights record, particularly the treatment of Uighur Muslims in the northwestern Xinjiang region, where at least a million people have been detained in what is seen by many in the West as a grave abuse of human rights and religious freedom.
 China rejects the charges.

 The Commission is led by Democratic Representative Jim McGovern and Republican Senator Marco Rubio.